 SAQA ID: 117085

-Our Bachelor of Commerce Honours in Supply Chain Management is an IMM Graduate School qualification on NQF level 8 and is quality assured by the Council on Higher Education (CHE).
-You can complete this qualification in a year, but if life gets in the way, you have 4 years to wrap it up.
+Our Bachelor of Commerce (BCom) Honours in Supply Chain Management is an IMM Graduate School qualification on NQF level 8 and is quality assured by the Council on Higher Education (CHE) South Africa.
+The minimum time to complete this postgraduate qualification is a year and the maximum time is 4 years.

 Evaluate advanced supply chain management integration strategies across organisations and companies.